vvvm23/mamba-jax/README.md

 environment for this repository, take the following steps:
 1. Create a Python 3.9 or 3.10 virtual environment.
 2. Run `install-requirements.txt` and ensure none of the commands fail.

+Such a kernel does not exist yet, and it is not clear how it would be implemented.
+However, I optimistically pin the versions for now.

 ## Usage